YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * The default is zero (0) which causes the process to return control to the UNIX kernel to be rescheduled with no explicit delay.
 When the value is non-zero, the process waits for a random value between zero (0) and the maximum value permitted by the mask.

-* Except on the advice of your YottaDB support channel, FIS recommends leaving the default values unchanged in production environments, until and unless, you have data from testing and benchmarking that demonstrates a benefit from a change.
+* Except on the advice of your YottaDB support channel, YottaDB recommends leaving the default values unchanged in production environments, until and unless, you have data from testing and benchmarking that demonstrates a benefit from a change.

 **-STATS**